Championship Course of a Different Color

 Cons: Flat, Long and eventually repetitive.

-In addition to lots of super long hole, the course does not offer any elevation changes.
+In addition to lots of super long holes, the course does not offer any elevation changes.
 It is located among wetlands right next to Columbia River.
 There are some unique and challenging holes, but after a while, you are just throwing as far as you possibly can and trying not to land in the OB areas.
 Sometime you get to do this in high winds!
 Hole 14 - 17 are flat, giant stake lined fairways of 910, 815, 800, 950 all in a row.
 Even if you don't play the stakes as OB, it can be brutal to just find your disc.

 No Permanent Short Tees